Technology and Applied Studies (TAS)

 Trinity’s Technology and Applied Studies (TAS) Program provides students with the skills, knowledge and interest to successfully work and respond within a rapidly changing world.
 Areas of study within TAS include: Stage 4 – Agriculture, Technology (Mandatory),

-Stage 5 – Agriculture, Food Technology, Industrial Technology – Timber, Information Software and Technology, and Textiles Technology;
+Stage 5 – Agriculture, Food Technology, Industrial Technology – Timber, Computing Technology and Textiles Technology;

-Stage 6 – Agriculture, Engineering Studies, Food Technology, Information Processing and Technology, and Textiles and Design.
+Stage 6 – Agriculture, Computing Applications, Engineering Studies, Food Technology, and Textiles and Design.

 Our students benefit from a range of outstanding specialist TAS facilities, including a commercial-standard kitchen that allows Trinity to offer an accredited VET course in Hospitality, and the College Farm, which enables students to study VET Primary Industries (see VET for more details).